elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 [uri-config]: https://github.com/elifesciences/elife-builder/blob/master/projects/elife.yaml

 ## Deploying an instance of the dashboard with custom configuration

 Configuration for our projects is determined by salt.
 Salt uses yaml files to find the configuration files, and project configuration is held in the builder repository rather than in the project specific repo.
-Salt can be configured to set different configuration based on project name, and this provides a nice way to manage alternaitve configrations for live or development enviornments.
+Salt can be configured to set different configuration based on project name, and this provides a nice way to manage alternative configurations for live or development environments.

 [top.sls](https://github.com/elifesciences/elife-builder/blob/master/salt/salt/top.sls) is where this routing is done, and if you examine the section for the dashboard project you can see that currently there are two sets of configurations defined: